Ellie age 83

-My birthday is February 17, 1943
+My date of birth is February 17, 1943.

-"Super-Agers" are 80 and above who are in good shape mentally and physically.
+"Super-Agers" are 80 and older who are in good shape mentally and physically.
 I know many people who fall into that category who can't relate to peers stuck in the past, discussing their health issues and dramas.
 Like myself they lead productive lives and many still work.
 Generally there is no substance abuse, mental illness, or excessive stress.
 It's all about DNA programming, quality of life, and the brain.
 Wikipedia

 A SuperAger is someone in their 80s or older who exhibits cognitive function that is comparable to that of an average middle-aged individual.
 Additionally, this group has been shown to exhibit less brain volume loss.
 Aging causes changes to the brain size, vasculature, and cognition.
 The brain shrinks creating changes at all levels from molecules to morphology.
 SuperAgers have the mental faculties of people decades younger. ~ Google

-We are both working at age 83.
+We are both still working at age 83.

 El-Sherif and Zahi Hawass go back for decades.
 Zahi once asked me where Akhenaten and Nefertiti's tombs were.
 I told him they're not in Egypt and he won't find them.